Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation: Supplemental Material

 \subsection{Gradient and Field Calibration}

 All gradients are calibrated using Bloch oscillations of the $\left| -9/2\right\rangle$ and $\left| -5/2\right\rangle$ atoms in a static gradient.
-The dimensionless modulation amplitude $K_0^{\sigma}$ is then found by dividing the Bloch-oscillation frequency by the modulation frequency.
+The dimensionless modulation amplitude $\kappa_{\sigma}$ is then found by dividing the Bloch-oscillation frequency by the modulation frequency.
 When working at low external offset-fields, the changing offset-field arising from modulation with a single coil (which forms part of the QUIC setup) leads to a non-linear dependence of the gradient on the driving current.
 A static gradient which would arise from the non-linearity is compensated.
 The non-linearity also introduces higher harmonics in the modulated force.
 However, it does not modify the effective tunnelling by more than $2\%$.

 In Fig.\,2, the levitation of the atoms leads to a different external field depending on which of the two spin-states is supported against gravity.
 Therefore, driving a current through the coil results in a different magnetic gradient at the position of the atoms for the two different configurations, which is taken into account in our calibration.
+Finally, the inhomogeneity of the gradient may lead to a spatially varying $\kappa$.
+For the offset field used in Fig. 3 (208.15 G), we use the damping of singlet-triplet oscillation performed as in \cite{Greif2013} to determine the variation of the gradient to be below 1 \% over the extent of the cloud.

 The static and time-dependent magnetic fields are calibrated by spin-flips from the $\left| -7/2\right\rangle$ to the $\left| -5/2\right\rangle$ states as well as optical absorption measurements on the D2 line.
 Note that the time-dependence of the magnetic field could be avoided by modulating the current of more than a single coil, if for example a modulation of the scattering length is not desired.
 The minimal change in magnetic field is then given by the applied gradient multiplied by the size of the cloud, which is typically less than $0.1\,$G.